 On-line message transfer will be effected by discrete links, but may eventually be superseded by the AFTN subject to the latter satisfying the required standards as to integrity and response.

-All messages listed in Part 2 – Paragraph 2 Chapter 3, para 3.2, Message Headers, Timers and ATSU Indicators, except RPT and TAM, will contain Data Transfer Numbers consisting of a two letter directional indicator followed by a three digit serial number.
+All messages listed in Chapter 3, para 3.2, Message Headers, Timers and ATSU Indicators, except RPT and TAM, will contain Data Transfer Numbers consisting of a two letter directional indicator followed by a three digit serial number.
 The direction indicators will be ‘RO’ for Reykjavik to Shanwick and ‘OR’ for Shanwick to Reykjavik.

 A TAM will be sent by each unit for every message received with ATS Field 3 syntactically correct.
 If a TAM is not received within 3 minutes of a message being transmitted, the message will be repeated.
 If, after a further 1 ½ minutes a TAM still has not been received, the message will be repeated for a second time.
 If, 1 ½ minutes later a TAM still has not been received, notification will be output locally for manual intervention.